148th Fighter Squadron: World War II

-The squadron was first activated as the 347th Fighter Squadron on 1 October 1942 at RAF Bushey Hall, England, moving to RAF Duxford fir ooerations.
+The squadron was first activated as the 347th Fighter Squadron on 1 October 1942 at RAF Bushey Hall, England, moving to RAF Duxford for operations.
 It was initially part of to VIII Fighter Command, equipped with a mixture of United States personnel reassigned from the 31st and 52d Fighter Groups, and Americans transferred from the Royal Air Force (RAF) who had volunteered to join the RAF prior to the United States entry into the European War.

 The squadron was initially equipped with export/Lend-Lease version of the Bell P-39 Airacobra, designated Airacobra I by the RAF, and P-400 by the AAF, with additional aircraft that had been sold to France that been impounded by the British after the Fall of France.
 The squadron deployed to French Morocco and became part of Twelfth Air Force where the unit engaged in combat during the North African Campaign.
 It was briefly equipped with Lockheed P-38 Lightnings from June to Sept 1943.
 Each squadron of the 350th Fighter Group was assigned two P-38s to intercept and destroy high flying Luftwaffe reconnaissance aircraft sent to photograph the allied invasion fleet gathering along the North African coast for the Operation Husky, the invasion of Sicily.

 The squadron re-equipped with Republic P-47D Thunderbolts in January 1944 and engaged in combat during Italian campaign.
 It also covered Allied landings on Elba in June 1944 and supported the invasion of southern France in August.
 Returned to Italy and fought in Po Valley, 1944–1945 until the end of the European War in May 1945.

 The squadron returned to the United States, where it was inactivated on 7 November 1945.